Chelsea Vowel: Opinion Pieces and Non-Fiction

+Activism and Political Involvement

 Vowel is well known for her work promoting the protection and preservation of Indigenous languages in Canada, critiquing the public perception that Indigenous languages are on the rise and highlighting the risk of these languages becoming extinct.
 Vowel's work has openly called for education reform in Canada and Indigenous control of Indigenous education.

+Vowel's work is inherently political itself, noted by the author to be both a social commentary and a criticism of the treatment of Indigenous populations, especially those within Canada.
+Indigenous Writes most directly comments, through her non-fiction work, on the politicization of Indigenous groups, while thematically her fictional works create underlying commentary about the political nature of being both Indigenous and a woman.

 In 2014 Vowel was responsible for the creation of the Idle No More: Blockade role-playing video game.
 This game is told from the perspective of a young Cree woman who is working to defend traditional land, with the hope of having players identify with the struggle of Indigenous communities and to learn about the Idle No More movement.

 In 2018 OpenCanada included Vowel on their annual Twitterati list which highlights the work of Indigenous people responding to policy in Canada and abroad.

+Vowel is also active on Twitter under her username @/apihtawikosisan where she comments on current national and international events, as well as creates conversations about gender, politics, and Indigenous populations.
+She also blogs on apihtawikosisan.com, raising similar commentary as well as reflection on her personal life as an indigenous woman.